gabrielabarajas/testing-one/docs/tutorial-basics/describe-top-main-menu.md

 ## **Step by Step**

 1\.
-Once logged into the programme, the main navigation screen will be as the following one.
+Once logged into APX-GIS, the main navigation screen will be as the following one.

 The **Company Logo** will be set up for your programme.
 (Users with admin role, have the permission to change the logo by following the menu **Administration&gt;Installation setup**).